sugarlabs/www-v2/src/constants/MarkdownFiles/authors/muhammad-haroon.md

 I have been actively contributing to Sugar Labs for a long time not just in code, but also in documentation and by assisting new contributors.

-This summer, I’ve been selected for Sugar Summer of Code 2025.
+This summer, I’ve been selected for Sugar Summer of Code (SSoC) 2025.
 This is the first time Sugar Labs is running this program, and I’m proud to be a pilot candidate.
 I’ll be working on Generative AI Instrument Sample Generation for Music Blocks, which will give students endless options for sound samples.

 ## Experience